ndgigliotti/holy-diver/README.rst

 You can set default values for keys that may not be present in the configuration data.
 Simply pass the ``defaults`` keyword argument to any of the ``ConfigManager`` constructors.
 This argument should be a dictionary of default values.
 If a key is not present in the configuration data, the default value will be used instead.
+The user configuration is recursively merged with the defaults to ensure that nested keys are handled properly.

 .. code-block:: python